woossi0/suite/docs/usermanual/source/installation/aws/index.rst

 PostGIS
 -------

+.. todo:: Not verified as part of AWS Marketplace

-In the OpenGeo Suite Cloud Edition, there is no web-based access to PostGIS.
-(This is why the links to PostGIS show up as disabled in the Dashboard.)
-There are two ways to connect to manage PostGIS:
+There is no web-based access to PostGIS, but there are two ways to connect to manage PostGIS:

 * Using the command-line utility ``psql`` via SSH.
 * Using a local copy of ``pgAdmin III`` via an SSH tunnel.